dsebastien/presentations-revealjs/README.md

   * you can create additional markdown (md) files and they'll get merged into a single slide deck
   * additional md files MUST start with --- (slide separator) otherwise the merge operation will not do what you want.
 The file names will dictate the order in which they're merged (i.e., follow a natural order in your filenames)
   * note that 'main.md' must exist and is always loaded first.
 All other files are appended to this one before all the markdown is converted to reveal.js HTML slides
-  * use ---- to create slides beneath the current one
+  * for more details, check the edition section below
 * Run `npm run debug` to quickly launch the presentation based on the Markdown contents using [reveal-md](https://github.com/webpro/reveal-md).
   * note that the debug mode won't take your metadata and configuration into account.
   * moreover, the debug mode doesn't support multiple markdown files, it'll only take the main.md one into account